walterra/d3-milestones/README.md

 There are more examples included in the github repository.
 These examples should give you an idea how to work with the library.

 - clone the repository and from within its directory run the following commands:
-- `npm install` should fetch all required dependencies and create the build files.
+- `yarn` should fetch all required dependencies and create the build files.
-- `npm start` spins up a web server.
+- `yarn start` spins up a web server.
 It will output the host/ip you should head your browser to, e.g.:
   - http://localhost:8080/example/milestones.html
   - http://localhost:8080/example/vikings.html
   - http://localhost:8080/example/os_category-labels.html